Six operations formalism for generalized operads: Examples.

 \subsection{Planar dioperads}

-There is a Feynman category encoding the obvious planar analog of dioperads.
+There is a Feynman category encoding a planar analog of dioperads.
 Its objects are generated by planar graphs with no edges and directed flags.
 Its morphisms are generated by planar directed graphs of genus $0$.
 Let us call this Feynman category $\mathbb{PDO}$ for planar dioperad and let $\mathbb{PC}$ be the Feynman category encoding non-$\Sigma$ (aka planar) cyclic operads.
+There is a morphism $\phi\colon \mathbb{PDO}\to \mathbb{PC}$ by forgetting directed structures.
+This morphism may be seen to be admissible via the planar analog of Lemma $\ref{addc}$.